 The Safe & Sound Protocol

-The Safe & Sound Protocol, or SSP, is a five-day auditory program developed to train the neural network associated with listening to help people regulate their nervous system more consistently and effectively.
+The Safe & Sound Protocol, or SSP, is an auditory music program developed to train the neural network associated with listening to help people regulate their nervous system more consistently and effectively.

 SSP uses specially filtered music focused on the frequency range of the human voice to stimulate the vagus nerve, calm the physiological and emotional state, introduce a sense of safety, and help individuals improve their communication and social engagement.

 SSP is a research-based intervention requiring listening to specially selected music that is designed to help the nervous system better receive, process, and respond to the cues and signals from the world around us.
-SSP must be completed in a quiet space to minimise external noise, using over-ear headphones, and listening for one hour a day over five consecutive days.
+SSP must be completed in a quiet space to minimise external noise, using over-ear headphones, and the listening schedule (which your SSP practitioner will develop with you) can be completed over ten to 30 or more days.

 Results from SSP have shown significant improvements in the following areas:

 - Auditory sensitivities

 - Anxiety and trauma-related challenges